Alphabetical Plant Listing

 • An effective way to trap earwigs is with an oil pit trap.
 Use a small plastic container with a lid, and cut a pencil-size hole in the top.
 Place a shallow pool of vegetable oil in the container with a touch of soy sauce for aroma.
 Replace the lid, and put the trap where earwigs are likely to be present.
 Empty and refill traps every few days.

-• The conundrum for the gardener is whether to leave the earwigs alone to eat the aphids and others pests or to attempt to manage the earwig population to protect one's plants.
+• The conundrum for the gardener is whether to leave the earwigs alone to eat the aphids and others pests or to attempt to manage their population to protect one’s plants.
 Generally, damage inflicted by earwigs is modest and regular maintenance and cleanup should result in an appropriate population of earwigs to help attack other more damaging pests.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.

-Guide Information
+Card Information

 Join Gardenia.net